impostorsguides/impostorsguides.github.io/rbenv/1-i-content.md

 While thinking about `rbenv hooks` I realized there's a common stumbling block which often not only blocks me from making forward progress, but also sometimes saps my motivation to push through and persist.
 My working name for this is "2nd-order confusion".

 Think about some of the basic questions I've encountered and answered so far, over the course of this project.
-For example: "I don't know what the syntax `[ … ]` is in `bash`."
+For example: "I don't know what the syntax `[ ... ]` is in `bash`."
 That's a question I had at the beginning of this project.
 And it was relatively straightforward to answer, just by Googling "square brackets bash".
 I get my answer from StackOverflow, I know a little bit more about bash than I did a minute ago, and it's now relatively easier to read the script in front of me.

 But what about when the question is not so straightforward?
 What about when I have multiple questions, and they're all unrelated to each other?
 What about when I have one question which depends on the answer to another question, for example the questions I had about the commands passed to `awk` when I was examining the `rbenv-help` command?
 In that case, I wanted to know a) was I right in thinking that these are 3 separate commands being passed to `awk`, b) if so, what each of those commands were doing?
-In that case, I was also confused about c) what the `END` syntax meant, and d) where the values for local variables like `usage` and `summary` were being initialized (i.e. what is going on [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L66) with the `usage = usage…` syntax?).
+In that case, I was also confused about c) what the `END` syntax meant, and d) where the values for local variables like `usage` and `summary` were being initialized (i.e. what is going on [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L66) with the `usage = usage...` syntax?).

 In a way, it's similar to how cryptography works.
 Stay with me, here.
 It's relatively easy, given two prime numbers, to multiply them together and get a result.
 But if all you have is the result, and you want the two prime numbers, that's a much more difficult problem (intentionally so, in the case of crypto).
 2nd-order confusion is like that.
 If you're looking at a non-trivial piece of code and don't know where to begin understanding it, one reason might be because you have multiple 1st-order questions and the confusion around each of them is compounding exponentially, leaving you with no idea where to start Googling.